 - Classification Ambiguity: In some regions, wine is classified as a “collectible,” while in others, it is treated as a financial asset.

-Tax treatment can significantly impact overall returns, and investors should seek professional tax advice before investing.
+Tax treatment in particular can have a real impact on your overall returns, and it’s worth getting professional tax advice before you make any commitments.

 - How wines are selected.